stride3d/stride/README.md

 Welcome to the 3030Engine source code repository!

 3030Engine is a game engine built off of the stride game engine, mostly in c#.
 I am not accepting pull requests. feel free to use this for your projects.
+_You will still se stride everywhere to keep everything in the same namespace and working._

 To learn more about Stride, visit [stride3d.net](https://stride3d.net/).